Procsiab/sylius/README.md

 This repository has the necessary files to bootstrap a production environment for the Sylius e-commerce platform.

-**DISCLAIMER**: I am not a contributor of the Sylius project, therefore there is no guarantee that the code provided with this repo will stay up to date and/ore secure, with respect to the original project.
+ℹ️  **DISCLAIMER**: I am not a contributor of the Sylius project, therefore there is no guarantee that the code provided with this repo will stay up to date and/or secure, with respect to the original project.

+⚠️  **WARNING**: Before deploying to production, be sure to have changed the secrets inside the configuration file `env.local.php`, as well as the database password, for which have also a look at the `compose/container-compose.yaml` file.

 ## Build the container image